 - The fighters second weapon profile

 - The runemark of the fighter.
-They seem a bit like keywords, deciding what special abilities the fighter can use and stuff like that.
+They are bit like keywords in Age of Sigmar, deciding what special abilities the fighter can use and what buffs can be used on them.

 - The Divider area – not shown on this image.
 If you use multiple of the same fighter, you can keep track of tokens for the specific fighters here.

 This is all pretty much as expected.
 The major surprises are the (re)introduction of Strenght and Toughness AND the lack of any kind of saves.
-In fact, combat in Warcry is really simple (maybe too simple?)
+In fact, combat in Warcry is really simple (some might say too simple).

-When attacking you pick a weapon and an enemy fighter within the weapon range.
+When attacking you pick a weapon and an enemy fighter within the weapons range.
 You roll dice equal to the attack of the weapon.
-You compare the strength of the weapon with the toughness of enemy fighter.
+You then compare the strength of the weapon with the toughness of the enemy fighter.